Earn up to 50 hours of AOA or ACCME credit at virtual OMED | LEARN MORE

 The COSGP is composed of the elected student body presidents of the colleges of osteopathic medicine.
 The purpose of the organization is to provide a mechanism for the interchange of ideas among osteopathic medical students and others concerned with osteopathic medical education.

-Association of Osteopathic Directors and Medical Educators (AODME)
+Assembly of Osteopathic Graduate Medical Educators

 AOGME’s mission is supporting and advancing osteopathic graduate medical education (GME), with the goal of promoting osteopathic recognition in GME programs.